-A particular set of skills and attitudes apply to concept models, the special-purpose models with which we have begun our group modeling building workshops.
-Concept models are crafted specifically to introduce the stock, flow, and causal link icons to be used throughout the workshop, to demonstrate there are links between feedback structure and dynamic behavior, and to initiate discussion about the structure and behavior of the real system.
+A particular set of skills and attitudes apply to concept models, the special-purpose models with which we have begun our group modeling-building workshops.
+Concept models are crafted specifically to introduce the stock, flow, and causal-link icons to be used throughout the workshop, to demonstrate that there are connections between feedback structure and dynamic behavior, and to initiate discussion about the structure and behavior of the real system.
+The understanding that emerges from these simple concept models is the only knowledge of system dynamics we require of the group at the outset.
+We devote no more than 20-30 minutes to these in a workshop, so that we can get the group involved in the modeling process as soon as possible.
 Because of these sharply defined pedagogical purposes and our desire that the models should essentially "teach themselves," we find concept models tricky to build.